Article

 ssh root@your_droplet_ip

-Step 3: Install Docker & Docker Compose
+Step 3: Install Docker and Docker Compose

-sudo apt update && sudo apt install docker.io docker-compose -y
+sudo apt update && sudo apt upgrade -y

 sudo systemctl enable docker --now

-Step 4: Set Up Your n8n Docker Environment
+Step 4: Set Up Your n8n Environment

-mkdir n8n && cd n8n
+mkdir ~/n8n && cd ~/n8n

-Create your docker-compose.yml
+Create a docker-compose.yml file:

 version: "3"